top of page

 Values-Based Leadership Expert

-Award-winning author Alicia Korten brings over 20 years of experience building high-performance workplace cultures in retail, manufacturing, finance, and wellness to the national stage.
+Award-winning author Alicia Korten brings over 20 years of experience building high-performance workplace cultures to the national stage.

-Her We Culture Framework helps leaders drive employee engagement and build unified teams that retain and attract top talent.
+Her We Culture Framework strengthens employee engagement and builds unified teams that retain and attract top talent.

 In This Article